verovec/Serverless-AWS-lambda-example/README.md

 ## Description :

-This project shows how to deploy function to AWS lambda from Serverless framework on custom domain
+This project shows how to deploy function to AWS lambda with Serverless framework

-If you don't have any domain name and associated certificate you can
-- Skip the first two initals put-parameter commands
-- Skip serverless-domain-manager npm installation
-- Remove it from plugins in serverless.yml
-- Remove *customDomain* section under *custom* raw in serverless.yml

 ## How To